marjim05/pokemon/README.md

-# pokemon
+# Pokedex

-A new Flutter project.
+A new Flutter project for a pokemon game.